1 Horn Street (Illing's) and 2 The Walk

 It appears that 1 Horn Street was originally part of the same plot as 3 Horn Street and 4 The Walk; click here for some suggestions about the origin of the whole property.

-The map shows the site of 1-3 Horn Street and 4 The Walk in 1880 (left) and 1979 (right).
+The map shows the site of 1-3 Horn Street and 4 The Walk in 1880 (left), 1979 (centre) and a recent aerial view (right).
 They appear to have been built on one plot of land filling the corner made by Horn Street and The Walk.
+Kennish Close has now been built on the former garden.

 Richard West (1699-1765) was in business as a grocer and tallow-chandler by 1733, and may therefore be responsible for building 1 Horn Street or at least turning it into a shop.
 By the time he made his will he described himself as a yeoman, and had let the shop to Goldsworth Dudley.